Skip to content

 fit

-Crop any excess image data outside the given width and height dimensions, after scaling has been completed.
-The crop will be centered on the image.
-The output image will match the dimensions precisely as given.
+Crop excess image data outside the given dimensions after scaling.
+The crop centers on the image.
+Output matches the specified dimensions exactly.

 GET /image.jpg?width=400&height=300&crop=fit HTTP/1.1